awsdocs/aws-batch-user-guide/doc_source/troubleshooting.md

 **Note**
 You can also review the Amazon EKS control plane logs\.
 For more information, see [Amazon EKS control plane logging](https://docs.aws.amazon.com/eks/latest/userguide/control-plane-logs.html) in the *Amazon EKS User Guide*\.

 To resolve an issue where a job is stuck in a `RUNNABLE` status, we recommend that you use `kubectl` to re\-apply the manifest\.
 For more information, see [Step 1: Preparing your EKS cluster for AWS Batch](getting-started-eks.md#getting-started-eks-step-1)\.
-Or you can use `kubectl` to manually edit the `aws-auth` `ConfigMap`\.
+Or, you can use `kubectl` to manually edit the `aws-auth` `ConfigMap`\.
 For more information, see [Enabling IAM user and role access to your cluster](https://docs.aws.amazon.com/eks/latest/userguide/add-user-role.html) in the *Amazon EKS User Guide*\.

 ### RBAC permissions or bindings are not configured properly<a name="batch_eks_rbac"></a>